-How to Stop a Garnishment in Georgia: Questions Answered
+How to Stop a Garnishment in Georgia?
+Your Questions Answered

-Is your pay check or bank account being garnished by a creditor?
-Let CMC Law answer your garnishment in Georgia questions before it’s too late.
+Is your paycheck or bank account being garnished by a creditor?
+Let CMC Law answer your “How to stop a garnishment in Georgia questions before it’s too late.
 You have a limited amount of time to stop the garnishment before the money is taken from you.

 In Georgia, your options for disputing the legality of the garnishment are limited.
 However, there are a few solutions that will resolve your problems.